thoughtspot/thoughtspot.github.io/_admin/worksheets/about-worksheets.md

 7. Expand the table names under **Columns** to select the columns to add to the worksheet.

-    1. To add all of the columns from a table, click on the table name and click **+ Add Columns**.
+    1. To add all of the columns from a table, click the table name and click **+ Add Columns**.

-    2. To add a single column, double click on its name.
+    2. To add a single column, double click its name.

-    3. To add multiple columns, Ctl+click on each column you want to add and click **+ Add Columns**.
+    3. To add multiple columns, Ctl+click each column you want to add and click **+ Add Columns**.

     Note that once you add a column, non-related tables (i.e. those without a primary/foreign key relationship) become hidden.
 If you are working with two tables that should be related, but are not, you can [add a relationship between them]({{ site.baseurl }}/admin/data-modeling/about-relationships.html#).